lstables/developer-test/README.md

 ### Database Interaction

 + Create the necessary database migrations:
-  + A products table with columns like id, title, description, price, category_id & SKU.
+  + A products table with relevant columns.
-  + A category table with columns like id, name.
+  + A category table with relevant columns.

 + Create Eloquent models for both, defining the appropriate relationships